I was pleasantly surprised with the number and variety of bookshops in La Rochelle, and couldn't help visiting them all.

 A decent (if unimpressive) bookstore as a whole, Maison de la Presse is a combination of a bookstore and a magazine store.
 It has a marginal selection of books, the normal selection of cookbooks, a surprisingly decent collection of novels in a large shelf in the back which includes international, contemporary, and historical novels, and regional books.
 While nothing is bad per se about it, so much of it is taken up with magazines that the actual space left over for books is limited.
 One's time is better spent in other bookstores, although it certainly deserves a visit if one has time when leafing through the city.

 It does have the advantage of plentiful notebooks and paper supplies, but as far as a bookstore goes, its content is terribly limited and insufficient.
-And there are to be frank, so many other places to get magazines and newspapers, any French city is covered with them with the little tabac stores.
+And to be frank, there are so many other places to get magazines and newspapers, any French city is covered with them with the little tabac stores.

 The location at 16 Rue Saint-Sauveur makes it close to the northern edge of the Vieux Port, near the Eglise Saint-Sauveur.

 Callimages is another bookstore with a nice central location.
 However, it is mostly devoted to comics and youth books.
-There is however, a small section with various French classics in it.
+There is, however, a small section with various French classics in it.
 While it can be decent for those who are interested in the particular genre of young adult books, comics, and children's books, there's no real reason to visit it when Calligrammes is so close.

 Its location is just off the Place de Verdun, next to Calligrammes, at 32 Rue Chaudrier, 17000 La Rochelle

-CrocBook is a very different bookstore than the others, as it has a vanishingly small straight up literature section, limited selection of normal history, philosophy, social affairs, etc. books—and an extremely large selection of illustrated books.
+CrocBook is a very different bookstore than the others, as it has a vanishingly small straight-up literature section, limited selection of normal history, philosophy, social affairs, etc. books—and an extremely large selection of illustrated books.
 Not necessarily books for children nor comics, although it does have a large youth section, but there are a lot of books which are somewhat similar in their conception to cookbooks, or history/documentary type books that are heavily accompanied by the visual element.

 The positive element of this is that these are rather cheap, so if you enjoy this type of work, it is an entirely decent bookstore.
 On the negative side, it has a rather narrow range of focus as compared to others.